benrudolph/bitbybit/source/_posts/2017-04-01-life-expectancy.markdown

 categories: data
 ---

 As the old adage goes, money is power.
-In fact when typing "Money is" into Google, I also see that *Money is the root of all evil*, *Money is the motive*, and yes, *Money island*.
+In fact, when typing "Money is" into Google, I also see that *Money is the root of all evil*, *Money is the motive*, and yes, *Money island*.
 However, in a new study, data shows that money may also be longer life.
 And in some parts of the United States, it's a difference of over 10 years.
+This study highlights the differences in life expectancy between people earning wages in the top income bracket vs those earning wages in the bottom income bracket[^1].

 <!-- more -->